conda/conda/docs/source/building/variants.rst

            - {{ compiler('cxx') }}

-will create a system of packages that are all built with the VS 2015 compiler, and which have the vc package matched at version 14, rather than whatever default is associated with the python version.
+These recipes will create a system of packages that are all built with the VS 2015 compiler, and which have the vc package matched at version 14, rather than whatever default is associated with the python version.